NFL ODDS Hub

 NFL Point Spread

-The NFL and point spreads seem to go together like Tom Brady and Super Bowls.
+The NFL and point spreads go together like Tom Brady and Super Bowls.

-Point spread betting is the most popular form of betting when it comes to the NFL.
+Point spread betting is the most popular form of betting in the NFL.

-Let’s take a look at an example of a hypothetical game with a spread.
+Let’s look at an example of a hypothetical game with a spread.

 Example: